petter-holmberg/elements/README.md

 `search_backward`, `search_backward_not`, `search_backward_if`, and `search_backward_if_not` are variations of the functions above that search backward through the loadable range.

-`search_unguarded`, `search_not_unguarded`, `search_if_unguarded`, and `search_if_not_unguarded` are variations of the functions above that assume an element satisfying the applied predicate is known to exist in the given range (which necessarily is nonempty).
+`search_unguarded`, `search_not_unguarded`, `search_if_unguarded`, and `search_if_not_unguarded` are variations of the functions above that assum_ope an element satisfying the applied predicate is known to exist in the given range (which necessarily is nonempty).
 They take a cursor pointing to the first element to be tested instead of a range as they don't need to check for the limit of the range at each iteration.
 Iteration is faster because the end of the range doesn't need to be checked.

 `search_guarded`, `search_not_guarded`, `search_if_guarded`, and `search_if_not_guarded` are variations of the functions above that temporarily put a `sentinel` value at the last position of the range, to enable search nearly as fast as for the unguarded variations.
 They require the range to be `Mutable` and take a cursor pointing to the last element of the range instead of its limit. `search_not_guarded`, `search_if_guarded`, and `search_if_not_guarded` also take a sentinel value to be used to ensure termination.

-assume an element satisfying the applied predicate is known to exist in the given range.
+assum_ope an element satisfying the applied predicate is known to exist in the given range.
 They take a cursor pointing to the first element to be tested instead of a range as they don't need to check for the limit of the range at each iteration.

 `search_match` and `search_mismatch` take two loadable ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
 The default relation is `eq`.
 If the second range is not shorter than the first, or if a match is known to exist before the end of the second range, the algorithm can be called with only a `cursor` to the first element of the second range.